josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/your_first_shader/your_first_3d_shader.md

 to our noise.
 Godot makes both easy for us.

-You can calculate the new normal manually in the vertex function and then just set NORMAL.
-With NORMAL set, Godot will do all the difficult lighting calculations for us.
+You can calculate the new normal manually in the vertex function and then just set `NORMAL`.
+With `NORMAL` set, Godot will do all the difficult lighting calculations for us.
 We will cover this method in the next part of this tutorial, for now we will read normals from a texture.